floppyhammer/scanline-algorithm-demo/README.md

 Scanline VG Renderer
 =========
-A simple SVG renderer based on the scanline algorithm.
+A vector renderer demo using the scanline algorithm.
+This is only for tutorial purposes.